 Millie cannot help but believe, that having been in the midst of the September 11th disaster played a role in her having developed lung cancer.
 She vividly recalls the sights, smells and even the tastes of that day as though it were yesterday.
 She applied and was approved for benefits/protection from the World Trade Center Fund.
 It is small comfort to her to know that, at the very least, her medical expenses will be taken care of.

-More remarkable than Millie’s story is her spirit in her fight against cancer.
-A fiercely devoted wife, mother, and daughter, she soldiers on in the face of difficult circumstances and has become a strong and outspoken advocate for lung cancer research.
-Learn how you can support Lung Cancer Foundation of America help Millie and others like her living with lung cancer.
+More remarkable than Millie’s story was her spirit in her fight against cancer.
+A fiercely devoted wife, mother, and daughter, she became a strong and outspoken advocate for lung cancer research.
+Learn how you can support Lung Cancer Foundation of America help all those living with lung cancer.